Home

 Tip EnumerateFiles can be faster for large result lists.
 But for small directories, GetFiles may be faster.

-using System; using System.IO; class Program { static void Main() { // Loop over all files in C directory. foreach (string path in Directory.EnumerateFiles("C:\\")) { Console.WriteLine("IN C DIRECTORY: " + path); } } }
+using System; using System.IO; // Loop over all files in programs directory. foreach (string path in Directory.EnumerateFiles("programs/")) { Console.WriteLine("IN PROGRAMS DIRECTORY: " + path); }

 Recursive example.
 Often we need to get the list of files in a certain directory, and then scan all subdirectories in the folder.
 The SearchOption.AllDirectories enum is the best solution.

-Recursive File List
+File List Recursive

 Note EnumerateFiles is helpful on a recursive directory scan, as the result count might be large.